DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

   information.
     - Knowledge: Recalling and amassing knowledge at leisure.
 Primary Skill for Casters.
-    - Investigation: Seeking the answer a question or piecing together information.
+    - Investigation: Seeking the answer to a question or piecing together information.

 - STR Strength: Physical limits and boundaries (e.g,. resisting a push).